-\1138 The war itself went well at first and was very popular but then took a turn for the worse.
-After a string of successes, the U.S. Army marched into Mexico City in September 1847, massacring large numbers of Mexican villagers along the way and sustaining numerous casualties, many of them from disease.
-Many soldiers defected, with some of them joining the Mexican troops against their former comrades.
-When news of the ill-disciplined troops' many murders reached the American public, the tide turned.
-Even papers that had backed the war turned against it.
-Except in the South and \1139 West, the war was now unpopular.
-These polarized attitudes set the stage for the Civil War a few years later.
+The war itself went well at first and was very popular25 but then took a turn for the worse.
+After a string of successes, the U.S. Army marched into Mexico City in September 1847, massacring large numbers of Mexican villagers along the way and sustaining numerous casualties, many of them from disease.26 Many soldiers defected, with some of them joining the Mexican troops against their former comrades.27 When news of the ill-disciplined troops' many murders reached the American public,28 the tide turned.
+Even papers that had backed the war turned against it.29 Except in the South and which resulted in 91 of them dying).
+He nevertheless received a hero's funeral that lasted for days and featured eloquent speeches by scores of dignitaries, virtually all of them oblivious of how, by the time of his death, Hardin, like Trist and Lincoln, was beginning to question the premises of the very war he was fighting.
+Pp. 182-89.